-To all the above, it is worth adding one other insight that can be explained by some of the underline assumptions concerning Rating Triggers.
-The simplistic structure of rating triggers, in contrast to its potential consequences, tells us quite a bit about the nature and mindset of parties that make use of such contractual mechanisms.
-Such a mindset is unique for business relationships and explains the real attitude of business counterparties to contracts, that is that most long-term commercial contracts are designed to allow parties to conduct business, without the need to address them.
-They are supposed to be used as a last resort, only when the parties have reached a dead-end in their relationship.
-That means that there are two perspectives in concern to rating triggers.
-The first and obvious one is the contractual perspective, and the second is the business day-to-day conduct.
-From the contractual perspective, it seems the parties have chosen a strict, and one-sided allocation: By determining a complete and utter reliance on ratings, the total allocation of the risk is cast upon the issuer's shoulders.
-That is because from an economic perspective such a mechanism is the most efficient, ex-ante. credit rating agencies, and their ratings, are prescribed to be mostly reliable and therefore use as a cheap indicator for the issuer's financial condition.
-Such financial condition dictates in the first place that the risk allocation should be borne asymmetrically.
-The contractual perspective could be quite alarming if it were not for the other layer of the relationship – the business, day-to-day perspective.
-From a contractual level, the parties chose a mechanism that does not leave any independent discretion.
-That is, at least from a contractual point of view, a mere downgrade is by itself a sufficient cause for the investor to activate the trigger, even if other indications might lead to the conclusion that the downgrade does not reflect the issuer's REAL financial condition.
-Also, the fact that the parties have allocated most – if not all – of the risk of default on the issuer's shoulders might be prescribed as unfair, or as an indication of serious power gaps that allow the exploitation of the issuer's vulnerability.
+It should also be noted that the fundamentally simple structure of rating triggers, in contrast to the magnitude of its potential consequences, reveals quite a lot about the nature and expectations of parties turning to this contractual mechanism.
+These parties enter into long-term commercial contracts primarily to enable the parties to conduct business, without having to invoke rating trigger clauses, which are supposed to be turned to only as a last resort when the parties have reached an unbridgeable impasse in their relationship.
+Consequently, there are two perspectives about rating triggers: a contractual one and a business one involving the routine conduct of the parties.
+Considering rating triggers from the contractual perspective, their use indicates that the parties have chosen a strict and one-sided allocation, with their absolute reliance on ratings placing the entire burden of the risk upon the issuer.
+This arrangement is most efficient for the parties ex ante, as credit rating agencies and their ratings are deemed reliable and inexpensive indicators of the issuer’s financial condition, which dictates that the risk allocation be borne asymmetrically.
+This contractual perspective could be considered somewhat draconian, but it is tempered by the additional business perspective of a routine working relationship.
+On the contractual level, the parties chose a mechanism that offers no option for any independent discretion, with a downgrade alone providing sufficient cause for the investor to activate the trigger, even if other indications might lead to the conclusion that the downgrade does not reflect the issuer’s true financial condition.
+From a business perspective, the parties’ decision to allocate most, if not all of the risk, to the issuer may appear as or be an indication of serious power gaps or asymmetries that allow the issuer’s vulnerability to be exploited.